1933 Harley-Davidson VL Springer Rebuild: I-Beam Front End Guide

 Removing Old Paint and Cleaning the Parts

-I filled a glass container with lacquer thinner and let the parts soak for ten to fifteen minutes before scrubbing them clean.
-There was still some primer and old black paint left in spots, so everything went into the blasting cabinet for final cleaning.
+The good thing about spray paint is that a little lacquer thinner and a Scotch-Brite pad will usually remove it fairly easily.
+I filled a glass container with lacquer thinner and let the parts soak for ten to fifteen minutes before scrubbing them clean with the Scotch-Brite pad.
 Make sure you wear gloves during the entire process.

 1933 Harley-Davidson VL springer parts after lacquer thinner paint removal